-out the effects of legislation on discretionary spending.
+• Insufficient Details About Legislation.
+In some cases, the estimated effects of legislation were not published in enough detail to separate out the effects of legislation on mandatory spending.
 In other cases, the information was published for some but not all of the six years in the baseline budget projection.
 One or both of those problems applied to the following periods: August 1986 to January 1987, August 1987 to February 1988, August 1994 to January 1995, and January 1998 to August 1998.
 In those cases, supplemental information from CBO's files was used to estimate the needed numbers.

-As with revenues, the estimated effects of legislation on outlays (including both discretionary and mandatory spending) were used to adjust each baseline projection of outlays.
-After removing interest payments, the differences between those adjusted projections and actual outlays are the inaccuracies attributable to economic and technical factors (see Table 3 on the previous page).
+As with revenues, the estimated effects of legislation on outlays were used to adjust each baseline projection of outlays.
+After removing interest payments and discretionary outlays, the differences between those adjusted projections and actual outlays are the inaccuracies attributable to economic and technical factors (see Table 3).